nextcloud/documentation/admin_manual/configuration_mimetypes/mimetype_aliases.rst

 Mimetype Aliases
 ================

-ownCloud allows you to create aliases for mimetypes, so that you can display custom icons for files.
+Nextcloud allows you to create aliases for mimetypes, so that you can display custom icons for files.
 For example, you might want a nice audio icon for audio files instead of the default file icon.

-By default ownCloud is distributed with ``owncloud/resources/config/mimetypealiases.dist.json``.
+By default Nextcloud is distributed with ``owncloud/resources/config/mimetypealiases.dist.json``.
-Do not modify this file, as it will be replaced when ownCloud is updated.
+Do not modify this file, as it will be replaced when Nextcloud is updated.
 Instead, create your own ``owncloud/config/mimetypealiases.json`` file with your custom aliases.
 Use the same syntax as in ``owncloud/resources/config/mimetypealiases.dist.json``.